late4marshmellow/MMM-EUElectricityPrice/README.md

 Go to the MagicMirror/config directory and edit the config.js file.
 Add the module to your modules array in your config.js.

-Enter these details in the config.js for your MagicMirror installation:
+Enter as minimimum these details in the config.js for your MagicMirror installation:

         {
             module: "MMM-EUElectricityPrice",
-            header: 'Electricity Price',
             position: "top_right",
             config: {
-	    dataSource: "Oslo" // the values found here: https://data.nordpoolgroup.com/auction/day-ahead/prices?deliveryDate=latest&currency=EUR&aggregation=Hourly&deliveryAreas=EE,LT,LV,AT,BE,FR,GER,NL,PL,DK1,DK2,FI,NO1,NO2,NO3,NO4,NO5,SE1,SE2,SE3,SE4,SYS
+	    	headText: 'Electricity Price',
+	    	dataSource: 'NO1',
+      		currency: 'NOK',
+		chartType: 'bar', //can be 'bar' or 'line' (line looks good when module is placed in e.g 'bottom_center'

             }
         },